shinsoj/techart/optimization/optimization.md

 * Watch the number of vertices and faces of the models, check for the __polycount limits__.
 Reduce tris and remove polys of the model which are never visible.
 * Make sure that all of the models have __LODs__ (Except the very simple ones like blocks).
 Look for your models LODs distances, for example you may have the model on such a distance where it's already 100px small on the screen but still is in LOD0 with 10k tris.
-* Do not leave **hidden objects** and vegetation under terrain or inside other objects, and preferably terrain parts under objects.
+* Do not leave __hidden objects__ and vegetation under terrain or inside other objects, and preferably terrain parts under objects.
 It wastes the CPU and GPU processing time for nothing.
-* Make assets **modular**.
+* Make assets __modular__.
 Keep the number of different materials per scene low, and share as many materials between different objects as possible.
-* Use **bilboards** on distance to fake detailed geometry.
+* Use __bilboards__ on distance to fake detailed geometry.

 ### Overshading

 Overshading is caused by tiny or thin triangles and can really hurt performance by wasting a significant portion of the GPU’s time.
-Overshading is a consequence of how **GPUs process pixels in quads, blocks of 2x2 pixels**.
+Overshading is a consequence of how __GPUs process pixels in quads, blocks of 2x2 pixels__.
 It’s done like this so the hardware can do things like comparing UVs between pixels to calculate appropriate mipmap levels. [[3](https://www.gamasutra.com/blogs/KeithOConor/20170705/301035/GPU_Performance_for_Game_Artists.php)]

-This means that if a triangle only touches a single pixel of a quad, the GPU still processes the whole quad and just throws away the other three pixels, **wasting 75% of the work**. [[3](https://www.gamasutra.com/blogs/KeithOConor/20170705/301035/GPU_Performance_for_Game_Artists.php)]
+This means that if a triangle only touches a single pixel of a quad, the GPU still processes the whole quad and just throws away the other three pixels, __wasting 75% of the work__. [[3](https://www.gamasutra.com/blogs/KeithOConor/20170705/301035/GPU_Performance_for_Game_Artists.php)]

 > Small triangles are bad for performance.

 Filling the frame buffer with anything larger than 16 by 16 tiles have no effect on the GPU performance.
 The primitive minimum size in pixels is pretty much the same for all vendors.
 Covering less than 8 by 8 pixels, with two triangles starts to have a significant impact on performance and it grows exponentially. [[4](https://www.g-truc.net/post-0662.html)]

-> In the meantime, if we want some good primitive performances, let's set the minimum target to about 8 by 8 pixels per triangles on screen. [[4](https://www.g-truc.net/post-0662.html)]
+> If we want some good performance, let's set the minimum size to about 8 pixels per triangle.
+It's recommended to have triangles __at least 16 pixels in size__.

 Tiny triangles are also a problem because GPUs can only process and rasterize triangles at a certain rate, which is usually relatively low compared to how many pixels it can process in the same amount of time.
 With too many small triangles, it can’t produce pixels fast enough to keep the shader units busy, resulting in stalls and idle time – the real enemy of GPU performance. [[4](https://www.g-truc.net/post-0662.html)]